Search

 Managers will:

-1. Listen and be approachable to colleagues
+• Listen and be approachable to colleagues wanting to raise concerns

-2. Respond appropriately if they are told something that might indicate a colleague is in an exploitative situation
+• Respond appropriately if they are told something that might indicate a colleague is in an exploitative situation

-5. Use their experience and professional judgement to gauge situations
+• Use their experience and professional judgement to gauge situations

-Colleagues
+All Colleagues will:

-Anti-Slavery Statement
+5.1 Anti-Slavery Statement

-Supply Chains
+5.2 Supply Chains

 We tell the companies we do business with, that we are not prepared to accept any form of exploitation.
+All relevant supplier contracts contain an anti-slavery clause.
+This clause prohibits suppliers and their employees from engaging in slavery or human trafficking.

 We apply reasonable due diligence to risk assessing our supply chain and use the following mechanisms to do this:

-1. Supplier mapping initially performed on spend level and then industry sector to identify key vulnerabilities
+• Supplier mapping initially performed on spend level and then industry sector to identify key vulnerabilities

-2. Risk Assessment of spend areas in relation to the supply chain and their propensity of historically proven risk
+• Risk Assessment of spend areas in relation to the supply chain and their propensity of historically proven risk

-5. Harmonizing those processes which are already mutually inclusive of the aims of this policy into the due diligence.
+• Harmonizing those processes which are already mutually inclusive of the aims of this policy into the due diligence.

-Recruitment
+5.3 Recruitment

-Using Agencies
+Using Agencies:

-General Recruitment
+5.4 General Recruitment

-1. We always ensure all staff have a written contract of employment.
+• We always ensure all staff have a written contract of employment.

-2. We always ensure staff are legally able to work in the UK.
+• We always ensure staff are legally able to work in the UK.

-3. We provide information to all new recruits on their statutory rights including sick pay, holiday pay and any other benefits they may be entitled to.
+• We provide information to all new recruits on their statutory rights including sick pay, holiday pay and any other benefits they may be entitled to.

-If, through our recruitment process, we suspect someone is being exploited, then HR will be informed and the HR department will follow our reporting procedures.
+• If, through our recruitment process, we suspect someone is being exploited, then HR will be informed and the HR department will follow our reporting procedures.

 There is no typical victim and some victims do not understand they have been exploited and are entitled to help and support.